madprops/airc/README.md

 ---

+`max_rules`: Maximum length allowed for rules.

+---

+`max_context`: How long the context used with ^ can be.

+---

 `max_tokens`: Maximum amount of tokens openai can play with.

 The bigger this is the bigger responses can be, but it gets more expensive.

----

-`max_context`: How long the context used with ^ can be.

 ---